A brief overview of Alejandro Acevedo's Lab

 Genetics of harbor seals

-In collaboration with Dr. Dietmar Schwarz and former graduate student Austen Thomas, we aim to examine the individual foraging behavior and population structure of harbor seals; to do so we are first fine-tuning the methodology to genetically identify individual seals.
+In collaboration with Dr. Dietmar Schwarz and former graduate student Austen Thomas, we aim to examine the individual foraging behavior and population structure of harbor seals; to do so we are fine-tuning the methodology to genetically identify individual seals and estimate their prey consumption.
 Funded by Western Washington University.

 Harbor seal interactions with humans